bobleesj/Course_UIKit_Fundamentals_with_Bob/GLOSSARY.md

 ## Bob the Developer
-This is my alias.
 Bob is such a competitive name on Google.
 So, I had to differentiate myself.
-Since I not only love programming, but also enjoy building my own brand and business.
-I've decided to use this name.
-If you'd like to know me more.
-You can follow my Instagram @bobthedev for my personal journey and daily activity.
+Not only I enjoy programming, but also building things up including my business and personal brand.
+As you may realize, Bob is my nickname.
+When I was in 8th grade, a few American friends couldn't pronounce my Korean name, so they decided to call me Bob.
+So, here I'm today.

 ## SangJoon
-SangJoon is real Korean name.
+SangJoon is my Korean name.
 I'm a native Korean.
-But lived in different places.
-If you'd like to get to know my personal story, you can find more about me right [here](http://bobthedeveloper.io/about)
+It goes like this 상준.